Scheana Marie’s Reaction To Mike Shay ‘Vanderpump Rules’ Anniversary Scene

 Many people left Scheana comments telling her that it’s understandable why she wouldn’t watch to watch her and her ex during happier times.
 People also left her encouraging comments, telling her to keep her head up and to stay strong.

-In response to viewers’ questions regarding what she wore and and said during the episode, Scheana reiterated that she didn’t watch the episode.
+In response to viewers’ questions regarding what she wore and said during the episode, Scheana reiterated that she didn’t watch the episode.

 Didn't watch the episode so not sure.
 Sorry! https://t.co/5XJWlC68Qt